Archive for Trades

 Diaz: 67

 Of the three, Fermin has hit the best this season, so maybe he’ll get the most playing time.
+In the three games since the trade, Fermin started in two of three games.
 None of the trio is fantasy-relevant except in 15-team two-catcher leagues or deeper.
-(7/31)
+(8/4)

 Traded Leo De Vries (SS), Braden Nett (SP), Henry Baez (SP), and Eduarniel Núñez to the Athletics for Mason Miller (RP) and JP Sears (SP)

 As for Sears, he’s a little more interesting.
 He likely slots in as the Pardres’ fourth or fifth starter.
-The trade should increase the chance Sears gets a Save.
+The trade should increase the chance Sears gets a Win.
 Additionally,

 Phillies